dadkins20/aws-robomaker-deepracer/README.md

 # Deep Racer

 This Sample Application runs a simulation which trains a reinforcement learning (RL) model to drive a car around a track.
+This version has been modified from the original to support the University at Buffalo in training various RL models locally without using Amazon Web Services to load and store data.

 _AWS RoboMaker sample applications include third-party software licensed under open-source licenses and is provided for demonstration purposes only.
 Incorporation or use of RoboMaker sample applications in connection with your production workloads or a commercial products or devices may affect your legal rights or obligations under the applicable open-source licenses.
 Source code information can be found [here](https://s3.console.aws.amazon.com/s3/buckets/robomaker-applications-us-east-1-72fc243f9355/deep-racer/?region=us-east-1)._